kubauth/kubauth-doc/docs/30-user-guide/120-tokens-and-claims.md

 # Tokens and Claims

-## Get a token
+## Obtaining a Token

-The Kubauth companion CLI application `kc` provide an embedded OIDC client application.
-Beside being used as here for testing installation, its aim is to provide a tool to fetch Access token or OIDC token, ready to be injected in whatever application.
+The Kubauth companion CLI application `kc` provides an embedded OIDC client.
+Beyond testing the installation, its primary purpose is to fetch access tokens or ID tokens for use in any application.

-Launch the following command, after adjusting the issuerURL;
+Launch the following command after adjusting the issuer URL:

 ``` { .bash .copy }
 kc token --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public
 ```

+> Adjust the `issuerURL` to the value set previously in Kubauth configuration

-!!! notes
+!!! tip

-    If you got an error like `tls: failed to verify certificate: x509:...`, this means the CA associated to the ClusterIssuer is not reckonized on your local work station.
+    If you encounter an error like `tls: failed to verify certificate: x509:...`, the CA associated with your ClusterIssuer is not recognized on your local workstation.

-    - Add the `--insecureSkipVerify` open on the `kc token` command.
-You will also have to force your browser to accept such situation.
+    - Add the `--insecureSkipVerify` option to the `kc token` command.
+You will also need to configure your browser to accept the certificate.
-    - Add the CA as a trusted one on your local workstation.
-You can extract it with a command like:
+    - Add the CA as a trusted certificate on your local workstation.
+You can extract it with:
       ``` { .bash .copy }
-      kubectl -n cert-manager get secret cluster-odp-ca \
+      kubectl -n kubauth get secret kubauth-oidc-server-cert \
-        -o jsonpath='{.data.ca\.crt}' | base64 -d >./ca.crt
+        -o=jsonpath='{.data.ca\.crt}' | base64 -d >./ca.crt
       ```

-Your browser should open on the kubauth login page:
+Your browser should open to the Kubauth login page:

 ![login](../assets/kubauth-login.png){ .center width="50%" }

 Log in using `jim/jim123`.
-You should land on a page like the following
+You should land on a page similar to the following:

 ![tokens](../assets/kubauth-tokens.png){ .center width="70%" }

-Where you can copy the provided tokens from.
+From this page, you can copy the provided tokens.

-Theses tokens are also in the CLI response:
+These tokens are also displayed in the CLI response:

 ```bash
 Access token: ory_at_xLUfAhEGpFVWpMLdNEDZAj94hHFrHWjgOYB5g0Leh_k.0rgIzRGFOiIeGsMKnIZ74QL4Ve5vVOuEZyhA0402u8Y